Tykes (3-5 Years)

 1 staff member to every 8 children

 The Tykes playroom is based on the upper floor and is overseen by Charlotte Goodwin (joined 2016), a qualified Early Years Teacher, with over 20 years experience and led by Sarah Cooper (joined 2011).

 The rooms offer a range of areas of continuous provision, which the children have free access to.
 This includes sand, water, clay, dough, junk modelling, and painting.
 All manner of activities, ensuring lots of mess but definitely lots of fun!

-The unit also provides desktop activities, such as games, jigsaws, mark making area etc. along with the home corner and role-play area, a well stocked book corner and floor activities such as small world toys and construction sets.
+The unit also provides desktop activities, such as games, jigsaws, mark making area etc. along with the home corner and role-play area, a well stocked book corner and activities such as small world toys and construction.

-A separate ‘Exploritory’ room is also available allowing your child to explore different cultures & beliefs, become computer whizz’s using our computer, printer and Smartboard along with having lots of exploritory fun on the light table and exploring living things.
+A separate ‘Exploratory’ room is also available allowing your child to explore different cultures & beliefs, experimenting with technology or investigating and exploring the world around us.